You’ve spent the last year or several years being fit, working out 3-5 times a week. Now you are pregnant and you have a few questions.

 Pregnant women have the same exercise guidelines as non-pregnant women – aim for 20-30 minutes of moderate activity most days of the week.
 Keep reading on exercise sessions longer than 45 minutes, there are extra precautions.
 Exercise should not exceed pre-pregnancy levels.
 ACSM suggests that moderate to hard is quite safe for a woman who is accustomed to this level of exercise.

-Overall, maintain a Rate of Perceived Exertion between 13-14, use the talk test or use a heart rate monitor (heart rate monitors are suggested for athletes only).
+Overall, maintain a Rate of Perceived Exertion between 13-14, use the talk test and use a heart rate monitor (heart rate monitors are suggested for athletes).

 You can continue exercise such as running as long as you and your OB discuss and maintain a healthy pregnancy.
 Read the top 10 tips for running during pregnancy.